* Bund futures recoup most of last week's losses

 Inflation nevertheless remains in the bank's "danger zone" below 1 percent, a level that could threaten economic recovery in the euro zone, and way off its target level of just below but close to 2 percent.

 While the inflation data is expected to stay the ECB's hand at Thursday's meeting, money markets expect it to loosen policy later this year if price pressures remain weak as forecast.

 Peripheral euro zone bonds, which have benefited from the ECB's low interest rates, improved outlooks on their creditworthiness, and to some extent from persistent ructions in emerging markets, were steady to a touch firmer.

-This a sharp contrast to just year ago when lower-rated euro zone bonds were vulnerable to a sell-off whenever investors' appetite for riskier assets soured.
+This is a sharp contrast to just a year ago when lower-rated euro zone bonds were vulnerable to a sell-off whenever investors' appetite for riskier assets soured.

 Spanish 10-year yields were pinned around eight-year lows at 3.51 percent while Italian equivalents were 1 basis point lower at 3.47 percent, also close to eight-year lows hit last week.